cwchentw/lightweight-cms/content/write-posts.md

 ## (Optional) Add Contents for Sections

-Sections in mdcms intend for intermediaries to posts merely.
+Sections in Lightweight CMS intend for intermediaries to posts merely.
 They seldom benefit site SEO.
 Nevertheless, you may still add content for sections as needed.

 Contents for sections are written in *_index.md*.
 Write it as ordinary Markdown posts.